chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 Item is the response model.
 When the create_item endpoint is called, the incoming data will be validated against this model.
 If the data doesn't match the structure, a `ValidationError` will be raised.

-Send Post request to endpoint using this command:
+Send Post request to an endpoint using this command:

 ```
  curl -X POST -H "Content-Type: application/json" -d '{"text": "apple"}' 'http://127.0.0.1:8000/items'
 ```

-- Create get method and add response_model
+- Create a get method and add response_model
   The response_model parameter it's essential to provide comprehensive documentation and other resources to help users fully understand your API's capabilities.
 It tell user who want to access to this API to see the response structure.

 ```